Applications are evaluated based on

-All copies of educational documents (diplomas and diploma supplements/academic transcripts) must be officially certified.
+All copies of educational documents (diplomas and Diploma Supplements/transcripts) must be officially certified.
 Certified copies should bear an original signature and seal of the authority certifying that these are true copies of the original.
-The documents can be certified: 1) by an authorized official of the issuing institution; 2) by a notary; 3) with an Apostille attached.
-The University does not accept simple copies of already certified copies.
+The documents can be certified either:

-Some country-specific requirements also specify the way documents must be certified: important information for non-EU applicants is available here.
+Important information for non-EU applicants: country-specific requirements also specify the way documents must be certified.

+NB!
 All admitted students are required to present their original qualification certificates upon arrival (unless these were sent directly from the issuing institution).

 The official admission letter will be sent to accepted students by e-mail only after reviewing hard copies of the application documents.
 The admission letter sent electronically is sufficient for non-EU students applying for visa/residence permit at an Estonian embassy.

 Once the admission letter is issued, accepted students may proceed further with arranging their arrival.
 All non-EU students should first consult information on the process of visa and temporary residence permit application to be sure, as where and when the relevant documents need to be applied.
 Note that housing at the UT dormitories can be applied during a limited period of time, unless specified otherwise on the website.
 When preparing for travel to Estonia, check the relevant information from UT Welcome Web.